 Langtang National Park was established in 1976 to conserve the unique flora and fauna of the region.
 It is the nearest national park of the capital Kathmandu in the Central Himalayan Region.
 The 1710 sq. km. of the park extends over parts of Nuwakot, Rasuwa, and Sindhupalchok districts in the southern mountainous terrain of the Nepal-China (Tibet) border.
-In 1998 an areas of 420 km2 in and around the park declare as a buffer zone.
-The park represents a meeting point between indo-Malayan and Palearctic realms, and holds a rich biodiversity.
+In 1998 an area of 420 km2 in and around the park declare as a buffer zone.
+The park represents a meeting point between Indo-Malayan and Palearctic realms and holds a rich biodiversity.

 Flora and Fauna:

 Sub-tropical vegetation characterized by Sal (Shorea robusta) forest in the southern section of the park is gradually taken over by hill forest (2000-2600m) consisting of Chirpine, Rhododendron, and Nepalese alder.
 The temperate zone (2600-3000m) is covered mainly by oak forest fading to old growth forest of silver fir, hemlock, and larch in the lower sub-alpine zone (3000-3600m).
-The Nepalese larch (larixnepalensis), the only deciduous conifer in the region, is found in this park and few places elsewhere.
-Throughout these zones different species of Rhododendron such as R. arboretum, R. barbatum, R. campanulatum, and R. lepidotum (scrubs) to name a few, form a colorful under story.
-Tree species such as birch, silver fir, Sorbus microphyla and twisted
+The Nepalese larch (larixnepalensis), the only deciduous conifer in the region, is found in this park and a few places elsewhere.
+Throughout these zones, different species of Rhododendron such as R. arboretum, R. barbatum, R. campanulatum, and R. lepidotum (scrubs) to name a few, form a colorful understory.
+Tree species such as birch, silver fir, Sorbus micropyle, and twisted

 Langtang's expansive high meadows provide summer habitat for numerous ungulate species such as musk deer and Himalayan tahr.
-The park is also well known for its populations of red panda, Himalayan black bear, snow leopard, wild dog, ghoral, serow and more than 250 species of birds.
+The park is also well known for its populations of red panda, Himalayan black bear, snow leopard, wild dog, goral, serow, and more than 250 species of birds.

 How to get there?

-Three main trek routes; 1) Langtang Valley 2) Helambu and 3) Gosaikunda Lake cover much of the Langtang National park and the southern Helambu region.
+Three main trek routes; 1) Langtang Valley 2) Helambu and 3) Gosaikunda Lake cover much of the Langtang National Park and the southern Helambu region.
 Langtang and Helambu regions are connected through Lauribina La.
-All routes have the facilities of locally operated hotel/lodge, teahouse, and campgrounds for groups.
-The park offers a choice of moderate to more difficult hiking with duration ranging from 3 days to 3 weeks.
-Lodges operate year round except during the peak winter when the trails are blocked.
+All routes have the facilities of locally operated hotels/lodges, teahouses, and campgrounds for groups.
+The park offers a choice of moderate to more difficult hiking with a duration ranging from 3 days to 3 weeks.
+Lodges operate year-round except during the peak winter when the trails are blocked.

-Trekkers who take extra time to explore trailside wilderness (e.g. near Ghora Tabela and Kyanjin) hill top view point (Kyanjin), and cultural sites (notably in Langtang village and Melamchighyang.
+Trekkers who take extra time to explore trailside wilderness (e.g. near Ghora Tabela and Kyanjin) hilltop viewpoints (Kyanjin), and cultural sites (notably in Langtang village and Melamchighyang.
 Tarkeghayang and Shemathang) will be well rewarded.
-One has to be self sustaining to venture remote areas of the Park such as Panch Pokhari (five lakes), east of Helambu, the toe of Langshisa glacier, and upper level valley from Kyanjin: and over the challenging Ganja La pass in upper Langtang Valley.
+One has to be self-sustaining to venture into remote areas of the Park such as Panch Pokhari (five lakes), east of Helambu, the toe of Langshisa glacier, and the upper-level valley from Kyanjin: and over the challenging Ganja La pass in the upper Langtang Valley.